boltlabs-inc/zip-spec/zip-bolt-support.rst

 * ``bindingSig``: a signature that proves that (1) the total value spent by Spend transfers - Output transfers = value balance field.

-The locking script can only be unlocked if the customer signature and closure token are provided in addition to the hash of the channel token matches.
-The ``OP_BOLT`` opcode validates the opening of the wallet commitment with respect to the channel public key and transaction output then returns true on the script stack if it is a valid pedersen commitment.

 2.3 Initial Wallet Commitment
 -------------